 A complete first submission for all development phases is required to be submitted by the Consultant to Planning and Development Services after Draft Plan Approval.
 Any submissions found to be incomplete will be returned to the Developer.
-Three (3) complete rolled sets of engineering drawings must be submitted to Planning and Development Services staff for distribution.
+Three (3) complete rolled sets of engineering drawings must be submitted to Planning and Development Services Staff for distribution.

-Table 1: S SUBMISSION DRAWINGS TABLE ------------ ------------ ---------- --------------
+Table 1: SUBMISSION DRAWINGS TABLE

 Title Sheet

 Existing Conditions and Removal plans

 Phasing plan

 General Plan(s) of the project showing all municipal services

 Area grading plan showing all road and lot drainage provisions including adjacent properties

 A storm sewer drainage and storm water management plan including the entire area to be drained

 A sanitary sewer drainage plan including the entire area to be serviced

 Plan and profile of all proposed streets and services

 Plans showing miscellaneous notes and details

-Landscape and Streetscape Plans
+Landscape Plans

-Tree and plant preservation plans
+Tree Preservation and Enhancement Plans

 Erosion and Sedimentation Control plans

 Composite Utility Plan

 Streetlighting Plan

 Such other plans as may be required

 Signal Wiring Plan and Signalized Intersection Plan

-Park and Community Trail Development and Grading Plan (as required)
+Streetscape Plans (as required)

+Pavement Marking/Parking/Signage Plan